Learnosity/learnosity-sdk-python/README.md

 2. The [Pip](https://pip.pypa.io/en/latest/) package manager installed.
 You use Pip to access the Learnosity Python SDK on [Pypi](https://pypi.org/) (the [Python Package Index](https://pypi.org/)).

-3. The Jinja templating library.
+3. The [Jinja](https://jinja.palletsprojects.com/) templating library.
+Jinja helps in rendering HTML templates, and importing Python variables into web pages.

 Not using Python?
 See the [SDKs for other languages](https://help.learnosity.com/hc/en-us/sections/360000194318-Server-side-development-SDKs).